alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 You have now successfully set up your ePDQ account to work with GOV.UK Pay.

+### Set up 3D Secure for ePDQ

+3D Secure payment authentication is enabled by default for ePDQ.
+To check this, sign in to the [GOV.UK Pay self-service admin site](https://selfservice.payments.service.gov.uk/) and click 3D Secure.

+You can also check on the [ePDQ admin site](https://payments.epdq.co.uk/Ncol/Prod/BackOffice/login/index).
+On the homepage, go to _Configuration > Payment methods_ and select _3D Secure column_.

 ## Smartpay setup

 To set up Smartpay to work with GOV.UK Pay, you must: